-4 WAYS TO MANAGE SPIRITUAL DEPRESSION AND ANXIETY
+4 WAYS TO MANAGE SPIRITUAL DEPRESSION & ANXIETY

 On Any Given Day

-We journey on this planet around our galaxy with two constant companions’ – our physical body and mental perceptions.
-While society has placed a high value on physical health – and rightly so, without taking it to the extremes, it is only more recently that mental health has been given the serious consideration it deserves.
+We journey on this planet around our galaxy with two constant companions – our physical body and mental perceptions.
+While society has placed a high value on physical health, and rightly so, it is only more recently that mental health has been given the serious consideration it deserves.

-Unstable biochemical processes can play a part in causing many diseases of the mind including depression, anxiety, personality disorders and dissociative disorders – sadly, the list is long.
-The spectrum is full of people like you and me, just doing their best on any given day.
-Some are high functioning “successful” business people, some are homeless, some are stay-at-home moms, some are your kids, some are your partners and parents.
+Unstable biochemical processes can play a part in causing many diseases of the mind Including depression, anxiety, personality disorders and dissociative disorders – sadly, the list is long.
+These conditions can afflict people like you and me, just doing our best on any given day.
+Some are high functioning “successful” business people, some are homeless, some are stay-at-home moms, and some may even be your kids, partners or parents.

 Befriending This Mind

-For centuries Eastern philosophies, sages and saints have taught the priceless wisdom of befriending and exploring the mind.
-They already knew that a stable mind led to a stable body and life.
+For centuries Eastern philosophers, sages and saints have taught the priceless wisdom of befriending and exploring the mind.
+They already knew that a stable mind leads to a stable body and a stable life.

 Like An Unending River

-Like the flowing rivers of our planet, our thoughts never stop – ever.
+Like the flowing rivers on our planet, our thoughts never stop, ever.
 It is the nature of the mind to think, but it is what we are thinking that can play a crucial role in the quality of how we spend our days on the river.
-Are we going to throw our garbage off the side of the raft or stuff it down in the bottom of our bags?
-Are we going to leave our dirty laundry on the shores or never wash it?
+Are we going to throw our garbage off the sides of the raft or stuff it down at the bottom of our bags?
+Are we going to leave our dirty laundry on the shores?
 Will we taunt and strike the creatures and fish going about their daily business or catch and release?

 Thinking Ourselves Into Despondency